Ari Espinal

-Aridia Espinal (born c.
-1988) is an American politician from New York.
+Aridia Espinal (born 1988) is an American politician who served as a member of the New York State Assembly from April to December 2018.
+A Democrat, she replaced Francisco Moya, who she was an aide to, in a special election after he was elected to the New York City Council.
+She lost re-nomination to Catalina Cruz in the regularly scheduled primary election.

-Early life
+Early life and education

-She was born in Queens, the daughter of immigrants from the Dominican Republic.
+Espinal was born in Queens, the daughter of immigrants from the Dominican Republic.
 She is a cousin of former Assembly member and former New York City councilman Rafael Espinal.
+Espinal received a Bachelor of Arts degree from St. Francis College.

 Career

-She entered politics as a Democrat, and was an aide to Assemblyman Francisco Moya.
+Espinal worked as an aide to Assemblyman Francisco Moya.
 After Moya's election to the New York City Council, Espinal was nominated to run in a special election to fill the vacancy.
 She was elected on April 24, 2018, and took her seat in the 202nd New York State Legislature.
 On September 11, 2018, Espinal lost the Democratic primary to Catalina Cruz.
 In the general election on November 6, 2018, Espinal ran on the Working Families Party and the Women's Equality Party lines for re-election, but was again defeated by Cruz.

 Following her term in the Assembly, Espinal served as New York City Political Coordinator to the Mason Tenders' District Council PAC.
+City & State named her #94 on its 2026 Queens Power 100 list for her work championing the Construction Justice Act, which requires developers to pay workers a minimum package of $40 per hour.

 Personal life

-Ari Espinal is the legal guardian of an elderly man named Clayton Cameing, who is almost twice her age, as of the year 2013.
-Clayton has a developmental disability.
-His mother worked in the building that houses Francisco Moya's former New York State Assembly office in Queens where Ari worked.
-Clayton and his mother lived in Brooklyn.
-She died in 2013 and Ari gained guardianship of Clayton.
+Espinal became the legal guardian of an elderly man with developmental disabilities who is almost twice her age in 2013.
+Espinal had met him in 2011 when his mother worked at the front desk of the building of Moya's former office; his mother died of cancer in 2013, leaving him with no relatives until Espinal legally adopted him.